 The most common are automotive, medical and food.
 Each industry has specific requirements for its thermal measurement instruments.
 For example, in the food industry, a cooking temperature sensor is useful in determining if items are safe for consumption.

 Depending on the industry, the selection criteria differ: resistance to high temperatures, high precision, response time, etc.

 Where can you get a temperature probe?

-Whatever type of temperature sensor you are looking for, you will find it at Guilcor.
-We offer price guarantees and ship to over XNUMX countries around the world.
+Whatever type of probe you are looking for (thermocouple, thermistor, NTC, etc.), you will find it at Guilcor.
+We offer price guarantees and ship to over a hundred countries worldwide.
 Guilcor even offers express delivery.
 Contact us to get an offer.